 Benjamin J. Maher '11 Best Position Paper Award:

-A one to two-page position paper is required for all participating delegates at the conference.
-We require this to focus everyone’s attention on the committee topics ahead of time.
+A one to two-page position paper is strongly recommended for all participating delegates at the conference.
+We recommend this to focus everyone’s attention on the committee topics ahead of time.
 We have found that preparing these promotes more thoughtful discussion.